Feb 23, 2026

 Sep 29, 2015

-Finally NASA succeeds: Confirming life of Human Beings on Mars
+Finally NASA succeeds: Confirming the presence of Water on Mars

 NASA confirms presence of water on Mars.
 The much awaited result by NASA confirms the hope of life on Mars.
 According to the researchers Liquid Water runs down canyons and crater walls over the summer months on Mars.